(Part 1 of 4)

 How Vaadin empowers developers to build real-time collaboration features?

 Vaadin’s Collaboration Engine (CE) is a fully-customizable, out-of-the-box solution that enables developers to easily build real-time collaboration features into specific UI components, views or entire Vaadin applications.
-It leverages Vaadin’s full-stack architecture that allows building communications, components and your backend into a system that is robust, works seamlessly and is easy to develop with.
+It leverages Vaadin’s full-stack Java framework that allows building communications, components and your backend into a system that is robust, works seamlessly and is easy to develop with.

 Want to implement Collaboration Engine for your Flow app?
 Click here to learn more and get started for free!